bgigi/Blog/_posts/2020-05-02-What-Is-Violence-And-Trespass.md

 As you can tell, this is a very loose definition and does not speak about damages.
 The reason for this is I define trespass as violence that results in damages.

+Well, there are an endless number of scenarios when you discuss the physical reality.
+If you keep the discussion to the theoretical concepts of existence, then you can create a rational understanding.
+However, we haven't had that talk yet.
+When we do, you will start to get the feeling that humanity as a whole is missing something with its views.
+Our notion of us and what is ours seems to be missing something.
+Property is a core fundamental concept in this physical reality, yet I don't think it is correctly understood.
+But this concept of trespass is simply that of causing damages to others property.
+We haven't talked about property yet.
+For now, think of 'you and what you own,' as your property.
+Of course, what does ownership mean?
+We will cover these in future letters, of course.

 I should speak momentarily of intent.
 Intention is when you are doing something with a purpose.
 For example, if you move your arm, you intended to make your arm move.
 You may have further intent that the arm moved in such a way will bring about a desired result.
 The point I am getting at is most actions have some intention behind them, and the higher the understanding of potential consequences would create a greater intent.

 Let's give a few examples to illustrate the definitions better.